top of page

 So I immersed myself in the practice, fusing instruments and dance, sculpting each movement into a unique vibration.

-Today, I dedicate myself to DasenkaSound, a practice of sound healing and musical offerings born from these inner, spiritual and artistic journeys.
+Today, I dedicate myself to DasenkaSound, a practice of sound healing and musical offerings born from these journeys—artistic, geographical, and inner.
+I collaborate with therapists, body practitioners, artists, cultural venues, art galleries and spaces dedicated to well-being.

 Make an appointment